John Mozeliak: The path to the 2011 World Series

-Mozeliak brandished what proved to be the one of the exceptional in-season moves to shape the 2011 season on July 27.
+Mozeliak engineered what proved to be an exceptional in-season move to shape the 2011 season on July 27.
 He traded the highly regarded but troubled center fielder Colby Rasmus, relievers Trever Miller, P. J. Walters and Brian Tallet to the Toronto Blue Jays for starter Edwin Jackson, relievers Octavio Dotel and Marc Rzepczynski, outfielder Corey Patterson and three players to be named or cash.

 Still 10.5 games short of the wild card berth after 130 games on August 25, the Cardinals ended the season on a 22-9 run while capitalizing on the Atlanta Braves' collapse to avoid elimination on the season's final day, capping one of Major League Baseball's epic regular-season comebacks.
 Dotel and Rzepczynski proved to factor significantly in making up the 10.5 games as they helped stabilize questionable bullpen performance.
 Dotel posted a 3.28 ERA and struck out 32 of the 96 batters he faced.
 Rzepczynski posted a 3.97 ERA.
 Jackson started twelve games for the Cardinals and posted a 3.58 ERA, winning five games and losing two.
 The 10.5 games-won deficit is also the highest-surmounted at 130 games in MLB history.

 2011 postseason

-In the postseason––the Cardinals' second appearance during Mozeliak's tenure as GM––Freese set the single postseason RBI record with 21.
+In the postseason––the Cardinals' second appearance during Mozeliak's tenure as GM––Freese set the-then single postseason RBI record with 21.
 He also salvaged the Cardinals from elimination in the World Series against the Texas Rangers by driving home the tying run on the final strike in the ninth inning of Game 6 –– which was accomplished again later that game.
 Tying the score twice on the final strike in one game was the first such occurrence in World Series history.
 Berkman became the second batter to tie the game on the team's final strike in the ninth inning or later with a two-run single in the tenth.
 Freese then ended the game in the eleventh with a home run off Mark Lowe.
 Berkman and Freese became just the third and fourth hitters in World Series history to knock game-tying hits where the alternative was elimination.
 Driven primarily by the Rasmus and Freese trades and the Berkman acquisition, Mozeliak achieved his first World Series title culminating in a game that "ranks among the greatest games in Fall Classic history" and "one of the greatest thrillers in baseball history."